acucciniello/acucciniello.com/_posts/2017-07-06-How-I-Raised-My-Income-by-75%-by-Taking-a-Year-Off.md

 ### Q3 2016

-In the beggining of the quarter, I was adjusting to being completley on my own.
+In the beginning of the quarter, I was adjusting to being completely on my own.
 Productivity was not at its highest due to lack of details in my plan.
 I knew were I wanted to go, but did not flesh it out completely.

 This is where my learning really started happening.
-I created my 1st Amazon echo skill, played around with unit testing, continous integration, refactoring, modularizing my code, and ultimately releasing a product that hundreds of people used.
+I created my 1st Amazon echo skill, played around with unit testing, continuous integration, refactoring, modularizing my code, and ultimately releasing a product that hundreds of people used.

 **Lessons Learned: Projects really accelerated my learning here.
 Never use tutorials or courses as a way to learn.
 Spend as much time learning by doing as possible.**